Kyriosity/read-write/readme+/dev/code/readme+/code-docu.md

 + courtesy of Q&A sites,
 + worthy tricks that harm readability,
 + code snippets in documentation,
-+ domain-explaining quotes from sources like wiki.
++ domain-explaining quotes from sources like wiki,
++ notes which will be transformed to tasks (better automatically on submit).

 Comments may contain text fragments, which will be compiled into documentation along with the application build (and directly refer to the code and serve as the help).
 This good idea requires much phantasy and stumbles on realization and maintenance.

 ## Diagrams and presentations

-Applications in high-level languages are utmostly demonstrative in reverse engineering, but backward way isn't the best to learn (even with auto-generated diagrams and textual compilation).

-Without a good file structure and quality code it will be a real headache.
-The ideas, intentions and spirit of design might differ.
+Applications in high-level languages are demonstrative in reverse engineering, but the backward way isn't the best to learn (even with auto-generated diagrams and textual compilation).
+It will be a real headache without a good file structure and quality code.
+The ideas, intentions, and spirit of design might differ.

-Here the overall diagrams and presenations are rather handy.
+Here the overall diagrams and presentations are rather handy.

 **Further topics**:\
 |- [Technical writing](../../../pencraft)